Sesame Workshop: Publishing

 In 1970, the CTW established a department managing the development of "nonbroadcast" materials based upon Sesame Street.
 The Workshop decided that all materials its licensing program created would "underscore and amplify" the series' curriculum.
 Coloring books, for example, were prohibited because the Workshop felt they would restrict children's imaginations.
-The CTW published Sesame Street Magazine in 1970, which incorporated the show's curriculum goals in a magazine format.
+CTW published Sesame Street Magazine in 1970, which incorporated the show's curriculum goals in a magazine format.
 As with the series, research was performed for the magazine, initially by CTW's research department for a year and a half, and then by the Magazine Research Group in 1975.

 Working with Random House editor Jason Epstein, the CTW hired Christopher Cerf to manage Sesame Street's book publishing program.
 During the division's first year, Cerf earned $900,000 for the CTW.
 He quit to become more involved with writing and composing music for the series, and was replaced eventually by Bill Whaley.
 Ann Kearns, vice president of licensing for the CTW in 2000, stated that Whaley was responsible for expanding the licensing to other products, and for creating a licensing model used by other children's series.
 As of 2019, the Workshop had published over 6,500 book titles. and as researcher Renee Cherow-O'Leary stated in 2001, "the print materials produced by CTW have been an enduring part of the legacy of Sesame Street".
 In one of these books, for example, the death of the Sesame Street character Mr. Hooper was featured in a book entitled I'll Miss You, Mr. Hooper, published soon after the series featured it in 1983.
 In 2019, Parade Magazine reported that 20 million copies of The Monster at the End of the Book and Another Monster at the End of this Book had been sold, making them the top two best-selling e-books sold.
 Its YouTube channel had almost 5 million subscribers.